Frequently Asked Questions:

 **We also cover a healthy puppy vet exam and first round puppy vaccines, de-worming, microchip ID, & two year long genetic & health guarantee.

 If you want to look around, I encourage you to do so.
-Check with the ALAA or ALCA all of these registered breeders are responsible and respectable.
+Check with the ALAA, WALA, and ALCA all of these registered breeders are responsible and respectable.
 It is not easy to become a member of these organizations.
 Your fury family member will be with you 12-15 years so take the time and do your homework.

 Can we visit the litter before our puppy is old enough to come home?